coding-At-GitHub/Spin-Wheel_Js/README.md

 # Spin Wheel JS
-Spin Wheel JS is a JavaScript-based spinning wheel application that allows users to spin a wheel and receive random outcomes.
+Spining Wheel JS is a JavaScript-based spinning wheel application that allows users to spin a wheel and receive random outcomes.
 This project provides an interactive and engaging experience, suitable for various gaming and decision-making purposes.

 ## Features
 Customizable Options: Configure the wheel with various sectors and outcomes.